-Nonresident individuals are taxed at a flat rate of 18% for 2013.
-The income tax rate will be reduced to 15% in 2014.
+Nonresident individuals are taxed at a flat rate of 20%.

-Nonresidents earning rental income is taxed at a flat rate of 18% for 2013.
+Nonresidents earning rental income is taxed at a flat rate of 20%.

 Capital gains realized from sales of properties not connected with business activities are exempt from taxation if the property was held for more than two years before it was sold.
-Otherwise, capital gains are taxed at 18% for 2013.
+Otherwise, capital gains are taxed at 20%.

-Capital gains realized from sales of properties connected with business activities are taxed at a flat rate of 18% for 2013.
+Capital gains realized from sales of properties connected with business activities are taxed at a flat rate of 20%.